 Overview

-BNB is deployed on the Binance ecosystem as a fee discounting system, as well as staked assets and network functions.
+BNB is deployed across the Binance ecosystem as a fee-discounting system, as well as for staked assets and network functions.

 Why it’s beginner-friendly